argoproj/argo-workflows/docs/tls.md

 argo --secure --insecure-skip-verify list
 ```

+Tip: Don't forget to update your readiness probe to use HTTPS, [example](../test/e2e/manifests/mixins/argo-server-deployment.yaml).

 ### Encrypted and Verified

 *Recommended for: production environments*

-Run a HTTPS proxy in front of the Argo Server
+Run your HTTPS proxy in front of the Argo Server.
+You'll need to set-up your certificates and this out of scope of this documentation.

 Start Argo Server with the `--secure` flag, e.g.: